-There shall be ten separate days of organized practice in tennis under the direct supervision of the school coaching staff by each player preceding date of participation in interschool matches.
+There shall be 10 separate days of organized practice in tennis under the direct supervision of the school coaching staff by each player preceding date of participation in interschool matches.
 Only one practice may be counted for any one day.
 You may not count a practice on a contest day.

-A maximum of four tournaments may be played provided the maximum number of season contests is reduced to 10 and the total number of matches does not exceed 22.
+A combination of dual matches and tournaments may be played provided the total number of matches does not exceed 22.
 The maximum number of contests holds for players and school.
+No more than 16 dual matches and no more than 5 tournaments, with each round in each tournament counted as a match, with the total not to exceed a total of 22 matches shall be played.